hb9kns/wj/README.md

 This is a small shell script for keeping track of time spent on different tasks or projects, with time resolution in minutes.

-_While this README is under construction, running the script with option `-h` should give enough information for its use._
+Running the script with option `-h` should give enough information for its use.

 ## file structure